Achyuth1818/bookstore/README.md

-This is a Bookstore application created using MERN stack
+This is a Bookstore application developed using MERN stack